The Norman Conquests: Quotes by Other People

 (Eric Thompson - director of the original London production, The Times, 27 July 1974)

-The Norman Conquests] as they were first done in the round.
+"l wanted to do them [The Norman Conquests] as they were first done in the round.
 Ayckbourn's writing is a wolf in sheep’s clothing.
 In an ordinary proscenium arch theatre the conventional comedy wins out over their subtle bleakness.
 In the round, you just have this island of agony.
 The shocking side, the sadness, is more balanced with the laughs."

 (Matthew Warchus - director, Daily Telegraph, August 2009)